Khalil-Bchir/Odite/README.md

-Sure, here’s a detailed README file for your audit app, Odite:

----

 # Odite

 Odite is an audit application built using Node.js, Express, MongoDB, and Angular.
 This application provides functionalities for managing audits efficiently, leveraging the power of modern web technologies to offer a robust and scalable solution.